 - Test Deutsch als Fremdsprache (Test DaF), at least level 4 in all parts

-For the study of Fine Art you must show competency in German before registering for the third semester.
+For the study of Fine Art and Scenography you must show competency in German before registering for the third semester.

 For the PhD in Practice, the language of instruction is English.
 Knowledge of English is to be shown during the process of admission, at the level of the school-leaving exam (B2 of the Common European Reference Scale for Languages).